MC Hammer: Legacy and pop culture fame

 In 2005, Hammer appeared in a commercial for Nationwide Mutual Insurance Company which made a humorous reference to his career.
 First he is shown in his distinctive clothing with his dance troupe performing "U Can't Touch This" in front of a mansion representative of his former house with a monogram H on the gable.
 Then there is silence and a screen card saying "Fifteen Minutes Later" appears with a view of Hammer sadly sitting on the curb in front of the same house as a crane removes the monogram H and tow trucks pull away sports cars that were parked in front.
 After a large "Foreclosed" sign appears, the voice-over said "Life comes at you fast.
 Be ready with Nationwide!"

-In 2006, M.C.
-Hammer's music catalog (approximately 40,000 songs) was sold to the music company Evergreen/BMG for nearly $3 million.
-Evergreen explained that the collection was "some of the best-selling and most popular rap songs of all time."
-Speaking for Evergreen Copyrights, David Schulhof stated the songs "will emerge as a perfect fit for licensing in movies, television shows, and corporate advertising."
+In 2006, Hammer's music catalog was sold to the music company Evergreen/BMG for nearly $3 million.
+Evergreen explained that the collection was "some of the best-selling and most popular rap songs of all time".
+Speaking for Evergreen Copyrights, David Schulhof stated the songs "will emerge as a perfect fit for licensing in movies, television shows, and corporate advertising".
 According to VH1, "Hammer was on the money.
-Hit singles and videos like "U Can't Touch This" and "Too Legit To Quit" created a template of lavish performance values that many rap artists still follow today."
+Hit singles and videos like "U Can't Touch This" and "Too Legit To Quit" created a template of lavish performance values that many rap artists still follow today".

 In March 2009, Ellen DeGeneres made plans for Hammer to be on her show (The Ellen DeGeneres Show) after he contacted her via Twitter.
 Hammer continued to give media interviews, such as being a guest on Chelsea Lately on June 16, 2009.
 There he discussed his relationship with Vanilla Ice, his stint on The Surreal Life, his show Hammertime, his family, his mansion, about him being in shape, his positive financial status and other "colorful topics" (subliminal jokes) regarding his baggy pants.